 Information about open houses and opportunities to provide comments will be posted in the Updates tab.

-Stakeholders from local agencies and organisations including Emergency Services, Guelph Transit and local school boards will be invited to participate in the open houses alongside the public.
+Stakeholders from local agencies and organizations including Emergency Services, Guelph Transit and local school boards will be invited to participate in the open houses alongside the public.

 For more information